jericson/jericson.github.io/_posts/2023-06-04-signing_on.md

 > engagement within our public community and add value to customers of
 > our SaaS product, Stack Overflow for Teams.

-So the CEO was placed a sizable bet on AI.
-I think its misguided and won't save the company.
+So the CEO has placed a sizable bet on AI.
+I think it's misguided and won't save the company.
 But that's not why I'm signing.
 That's just the backdrop.